 Truman also offers a challenging Honors Scholar Program.
 Students have the opportunity to select the most rigorous honors courses to satisfy the liberal arts component of their respective programs.
 Those who successfully complete this program benefit from an even richer academic experience at Truman and receive special recognition at graduation.
 Departmental honors are also available in several disciplines.

 Students at Truman are active both inside and outside of the classroom.
 More than 400 Truman students participate in enriching and life-changing study abroad experiences each year.
 Students can participate in programs ranging from a couple weeks to a year in duration, and can choose from numerous destinations worldwide.
-In 2015, Truman ranked 9th among Master's Institutions for the number of Fulbright grants awarded.
+The Chronicle for Higher Education recognized Truman as a top producer of Fulbright students for the 2014-15 school year.
 This federal grant provides funds for studying or working abroad after graduation.

 Majors and Degrees Offered